chtwilfer/Arc-enabledWinServersDemoLab/README.md

 > **This deployment is meant for Demo, Test, Learning, Training, Practice or Reproduction purposes ONLY!!**
 > **Please don't deploy to production environments!!**

-**Note**
+> :note: **Note**
-The original Repo is here: https://github.com/PieterbasNagengast/Azure-HubSpoke-LabBuilder
+> The original Repo is here: https://github.com/PieterbasNagengast/Azure-HubSpoke-LabBuilder

 |Step|Screenshot|